codepath/android_guides/Defining-The-ActionBar.md

   android:background="?attr/colorPrimary">
 </android.support.v7.widget.Toolbar>
 ```
-As Toolbar is just a ViewGroup, you can style and position it however you want.

-Then in your Activity or Fragment, set the Toolbar to act as your ActionBar by using `setSupportActionBar(Toolbar)`` method.
+As Toolbar is just a `ViewGroup` can be styled and positioned like any other view.
+Then in your Activity or Fragment, set the Toolbar to act as your ActionBar by using the `setSupportActionBar(Toolbar)` method:

 ```java
 import android.support.v7.app.ActionBarActivity;